- Home

 -docsv, --docsversion | ONLYOFFICE Docs version |

 These parameters can be used to install a certain ONLYOFFICE DocSpace or ONLYOFFICE Docs version if for some reasons you do not want to install the latest version available in the repository.
-By default, an image tagged as latest
+By default, an image tagged as latest is used to run the component container.

 Example